 Below I’ve included a list of potential options for you to consider.

 Please note that not all of these options may be available to you, however, because not everyone may be able to switch medications or stop them entirely.

-It's very possible that you are taking a medication which is necessary for your body (for some reason) and you must deal with the side effect of thyroid dysfunction as a result.
+It’s very possible that you are taking a medication that is necessary for your body (for some reason) and you must deal with the side effect of thyroid dysfunction as a result.

 That doesn’t mean you can’t take steps to improve your thyroid function, but it does mean that you may not be able to switch medications.